 - Spring 2015: Michael Bixel, Natalie Letostak, Michaela Pendergrass, Michael Thompson, Shannon Wilson, and Ruoning Han.

 Ben Zauski won the College of Business Karl E. Vogt Outstanding Senior Award in Spring 2015.
 Ben graduated in summer 2015 earning his Bachelor of Science in Economics as well as a bachelor’s in statistics from the College of Arts & Sciences.
-Zauski has been a leader in the Actuarial Science Society and had an actuarial internship with Cincinnati Insurance Companies.
-He is a mathematics and statistics tutor and was promoted to the position of tutor mentor, managing the University’s tutoring center.
+Zauski was a leader in the Actuarial Science Society and had an actuarial internship with Cincinnati Insurance Companies.
+He was a mathematics and statistics tutor and was promoted to the position of tutor mentor, managing the University’s tutoring center.
 As an honors student, Zauski became a College Reading and Learning Association Certified International Tutor through a year-and-a-half training process.
 Zauski was the first person to graduate from our new Master’s in financial economics program at BGSU in Spring 2016.